maciakl/Sample-Jekyll-Site/README.markdown

 **Note**: when you run the built-in Jekyll server you will need to access your site by going to `http://localhost:4000/blog`.

+Linting & Validation
+---

+You can use [Grunt.js][gr] to automatically validate the HTML in your generated site.
+First install the dependencies:

+    npm install

+Then run Grunt:

+    grunt

+This will automatically run all the files in `_site` directory through a HTML5 linter/validator.

 Credits
 -------